Transport for NSW approach

 Reducing noise and vibration

-A range of measures are used to reduce noise and vibration during construction, including:
+A range of measures are used to mitigate noise and vibration during construction, including:

 - selecting machinery and planning activities that will minimise construction impacts